partridgems/Asteroid3D/README.txt

 SPACE to Hyperspace

+P to Pause

-(There are some hidden controls for Dev)
+(There are some hidden controls for Dev, set debug_mode=true in console to use them: y,u,i,o are all commands)